iradicek/clara/README.md

 (https://dl.acm.org/doi/10.1145/3192366.3192387 and https://arxiv.org/abs/1603.03165).

-Supported Python versions
+Supported Python & OS versions
 =========================

+The package is currently supported/tested on the following operating systems:
+- Fedora
+- Debian
+- Ubuntu

-The package is currently tested on the following Python versions:
+The package is currently supported/tested on the following Python versions:
 - 3.6
 - 3.7
 - 3.8
 - 3.9

+Any other version might or might not work as expected.
+If you encounter any error with the above mentioned combination, please do file an issue.

 Dependencies
 ============